View Current

 5. Any other event which might affect the continued ethical acceptability of the project.

-(177) Where an adverse event is related to a potential breach of privacy, the Researcher should immediately contact the University's Privacy and Right to Information Officer for appropriate guidance in managing the event.
+(177) Where an adverse event is related to a potential breach of privacy, the Researcher should immediately contact the University's Privacy and Right to Information Manager for appropriate guidance in managing the event.

 (178) Adverse events which do not fall within the definition of serious or unexpected, including those from other sites involved in the research, are to be reported in detail at the time of the annual progress report.